hzheng/hzheng.github.com/_posts/2012-02-21-one-pass-for-all-intro.md

 definitely don't wish all of them share passwords.
-Appending or prepending a master password with a username may be barely enough, but nominally this make ONE master password not really true, and theoretically, simple concatenation of a key and data is less appropriate than [HMAC] [HMAC] algorithm.
+Appending or prepending a master password with a username may be barely enough, but nominally this make ONE master password not really true, and theoretically, simple concatenation of a key and data is less reliable than [HMAC] [HMAC] algorithm.
 In addition, it seems that SuperGenPass doesn't work well on password-change page(let me know if I am wrong here).
 I have no clue why sometimes it autofills all passwords including old password, new password